project-copilot/fit/step2-project-copilot-project/README.md

 _This document provides a high-level overview of the CodeLab Fitness App, including its purpose, system architecture, and code implementation details.
 This document was created with the assitance of the alpha version of Project Copilot for Confluence App_

-- link to complete the Software Architecture Document step by step using Project Copilot for Confluence App: [Software Architecture Document](/step2-project-copilot-project/confluence/software-architecture-document.md)
+- Follow this link to complete the Software Architecture Document using the Project Copilot for Confluence App, step by step: [Software Architecture Document](/step2-project-copilot-project/confluence/software-architecture-document.md)

 _We have also developed three Technical Reference documents containing information about the Google Fit API, Google Identity Services, and valuable fitness formulas sourced from websites.
 These documents serve to enhance the context for the user stories in Jira._